-This hilly city (pronounced loh-san), Switzerland’s fifth largest, enjoys a blessed lakeside location.
-The medieval centre is dominated by a grand Gothic cathedral and, among the museums, its unusual Art Brut collection stands out.
-Throughout the year Lausanne’s citizens are treated to a busy arts calendar, while the lake drums up a plethora of activities on and out the water.
-Strolling the lakeshore in picturesque Ouchy (once a lakeside village in its own right long since enveloped by the city) is a pure pleasure, as is a meander day or night around Flon, an area of formerly derelict warehouses rejuvenated as a hip urban centre with a cinema complex, art galleries and trendy shops, and restaurants and bars galore.
+This hilly city (pronounced loh-san), Switzerland’s fourth largest and the capital of the canton of Vaud, enjoys a blessed lakeside location.
+The medieval centre is dominated by a grand Gothic cathedral, while the rest of the city boasts unique museums devoted to interests as diverse as Art Brut and the Olympics.
+Throughout the year Lausanne’s citizens are treated to a busy arts calendar, alongside a plethora of activities beside (and on) the lake.
+Strolling the lakeshore in picturesque Ouchy (once a lakeside village in its own right, but long since enveloped by the city) is a pleasant diversion.
+Equally enjoyable is a meander, day or night, around Flon, an area of formerly derelict warehouses rejuvenated as a hip urban centre with a cinema complex, art galleries, boutiques, restaurants and bars.

 Home to two highly regarded universities and a happening design school, the Federal Tribunal (Switzerland’s highest court), the International Olympic Committee (IOC), and numerous sporting federations and multinational corporations, Lausanne is a dynamic little city punching well above its weight.